-Table 4: Web Logs Window - Transaction Detail Options
+Web Logs Window - Transaction Detail Options

 Option Description Details Displays additional Transaction Entry details in the same window.
 For more information, see Transaction Entry Details Window.
 Open in a new window Displays additional Transaction Entry details in a new window.
 For more information, see Transaction Entry Details Window.
 Add to URL list Adds the URL to the required URL list, thus allowing it to be blocked/allowed in the Security Policy.
-Export to CSV Displays the log entry as a csv or xml type file.
+Export to CSV Export to XML Displays the log entry as a csv or xml type file.
 You can right-click the file and then save or print the file as required.
-Export to XML are the and their save or print the the as required.

-4.2.4 Action Buttons of the Web Logs Window
+4.2.4 Action Buttons in the Web Logs Window

-Table 5: Web Logs Window Action Buttons
+Web Logs Window Action Buttons